 - Their unique biological factors, such as genetics and ability to metabolize the drug

-Increased levels of stress, a family history of addiction or mental health issues and any underlying medical conditions may also influence Xanax withdrawal.
+- Increased stress levels, a family history of addiction or mental health issues, and any underlying medical conditions may also influence Xanax withdrawal.

 Xanax is commonly used to treat anxiety problems, and anxiety is one of the most common and early occurring symptoms during Xanax withdrawal.
-Anxiety is even a common symptom in individuals who did not have a pre-existing anxiety condition.
+Anxiety is even a common symptom in individuals with no pre-existing anxiety condition.

 Other common psychological symptoms felt during Xanax detox include:

 - Poor concentration